sunfall/giles/README.md

 </table>

-Giles is written in Python and makes use of [Miniboa](http://code.google.com/p/miniboa/), a Python telnet server implementation.
+Giles is written in Python and makes use of [Miniboa](http://code.google.com/p/miniboa/), a pure-Python telnet server implementation, and [Bitstring](https://code.google.com/p/python-bitstring/), a pure-Python bitstring implementation.

+Giles is released under the Affero GPL, version 3.

 Miniboa is released under the Apache License, version 2.0.

-Giles itself is released under the AGPL, version 3.
+Bitstring is released under the MIT license.